MoldyMacaroniX/dashword.net/_src/posts/dashword-has-surpassed-6000-monthly-readers.md

 In other news, Dashword will be hosting a new podcast called **The GD Podcast**!
 The first episode [will be available within the next coming days](/podcast/geometry-dash-kocmoc-demon-list-and-rate-system-drama/) and will feature popular Geometry Dash YouTubers such as **MoldyMacaroniX** and **Tride**.
 [You can view all podcast episodes here](/podcast/).

+Dashword has also reached 95 articles!
+This will be our 96th, meaning we are only 4 articles from 100.
+How about you [consider writing for us](/posts/dashword-is-looking-for-authors-share-your-writing-today/) and help us reach this incredible milestone?

+---

 Thank you for reading our content!